mikrono/tModLoaderWiki_kr_ko/Update-Migration-Guide.md

 Texture/Asset paths are now also slightly changed, so any use of something like this: `"Terraria/Item_" + ItemID.IronPickaxe;`, will have to be changed to this: `"Terraria/Images/Item_" + ItemID.IronPickaxe;`

-Finally, when summoning vanilla textures, make sure to call the right variant of "Main.instance.LoadItem(type);" before using it in cases such as "TextureAssets.Item[type].Value" to avoid null errors.
+Finally, when summoning vanilla textures, make sure to call the right variant of `Main.instance.LoadItem(type);` before using it in cases such as `TextureAssets.Item[type].Value` to avoid null errors.

+Gores and sounds (`ModGore`/`ModSound`) are now autoloaded from any folder that contains "Gores"/"Sounds" in the path (instead of having to be in the "Gores"/"Sounds" folder in the mod root folder).

 ### Recipes
 Recipes were totally reworked (don't panic, read below).
 Instead of creating a `ModRecipe` (now just `Recipe`), and calling methods on that, recipes can now use fluent api syntax.
 If you don't know what that is, here's an example of what it looked like before: